emybaby424/CS2334Project5/README.md

 JTextArea intext, used to display all the stations, is set in a JScrollPane that allows the user to scroll through the stations.
 There's also a JSlider to choose the distance value.
 An input TextField for adding new Station, a JComboBox for a drop down station list, and a sliderValue label that will display the slider value that's chosen.
 There's five labels to display the number of stations with the same distance value, seven label for texts, a color for box outline, bufferedImage picture for reading in a PNG file, and a label pic, to display the picture.
-In the HammingDist Constructor, six private methods are called, they are: setFrame(), in the setFreame method, an interface is created with title of "Hamming Distance", Size of (600,800), the panel is also initialized in this method. setSlider(), in the setSlider method, an slider is created with painted label and ticks, the spacing of the ticks are set to 1, an actionListener is used with a parameter of changeListener to catch a change in the slider.
+In the HammingDist Constructor, six private methods are called, they are:
+\n setFrame(), in the setFreame method, an interface is created with title of "Hamming Distance", Size of (600,800), the panel is also initialized in this method. setSlider(), in the setSlider method, an slider is created with painted label and ticks, the spacing of the ticks are set to 1, an actionListener is used with a parameter of changeListener to catch a change in the slider.
 The changed value will be displayed in the sliderValue Label. setTextField(), in this method, all the JLabels' bound will be set in the correct place, along with colored box outline. setComboBox(), that will read in the station files and store it inside the comboBox, this will be performed inside a try catch block to catch a FileNotFoundException, if such an exception is catched, the program will print out an error message to alert the user.